amandalin047/ERP_2023Fall/README.md

 ```
 py --list
 ```
-to show all the Python versions you have installed (and have been added to PATH).
+to show the Python versions that you have installed (and have been added to PATH).
 You should at least see 3.11.
 - 💡 To launch PowerShell, type "powershell" in the Windows start menu search bar and click on the PowerShell icon; if you're on Windows 11, press the Windows key and X.

 ### Python packages via PIP